 Depending on the size of your company and your role, you might find out about a deal in the works early on, which can be both a blessing and a curse.
 Hearing the news through a press release or under similar circumstances often hits like a bomb.
 While you try to make sense of the news, do your best to remain as unemotional as possible.

 If you have not gone through this before, keep in mind that the deal isn’t final until it is.
 The offer timeline, negotiations, and due diligence process can vary significantly with each deal.
 Expect the rumor mill to be active and the stock price to be volatile during this time.

-Even after the deal is finalized, it often takes months to sort out what the merger or acquisition means for employees.
+Even after the deal is done, it often takes months to sort out what the sale means for employees.
 Throughout the process, try to keep an open mind about what this means for you financially and professionally.
-As you await additional clarity and details, there are some things you can do to get better prepared for the transition.
+As you await additional clarity and details, there are some things you can do to prepare for the transition.

 While staying at the resulting organization post-deal may not be totally up to you, timing is important.
 Leaving on your own could mean missing out on a large severance package.
 Further, additional time at the company before the deal is finalized means you’ll have longer to vest in or earn certain benefits, such as a 401(k) match, bonus, stock options, or restricted stock units.
 As you consider new opportunities with other companies, consider the pros and cons of leaving before the dust settles.

 There are, of course, many non-financial issues to consider during this time as well.
 If you have been thinking about shifting your focus or exploring another part of the industry, this may be a great time to seriously investigate what that kind of transition may look like.
 Until the transition period begins, you likely won’t know what the new company or resulting organization may have planned for you.
 Until then, try to keep an open mind, an acquisition could be beneficial to your career.

 Regardless of how you ultimately decide to move forward, try not to let the stress or frustration of the situation impact your professional relationships.